What Is PU Leather & How Does It Compare to Other Leathers?

 PU leather vs. full-grain leather: Full-grain leather is more durable and ages better.
 Unlike PU leather, it develops a patina with a rich feel and smell.
 Although full-grain leather is more expensive, some brands, like Latico, use it to support fair farming and sustainable leather practices.

 PU leather vs. bonded leather: Bonded leather consists of natural scraps bound with adhesive and coated with polyurethane.
-While it retains some semblance of genuine leather, both bonded, and PU leather have similar durability levels, being less damage-resistant than authentic leather.
+While it retains some semblance of genuine leather, both bonded and PU leather has similar durability levels, being less damage-resistant than authentic leather.

 PU leather vs. faux leather: Faux leather is an umbrella term encompassing several synthetic leathers, including PU and PVC leather.
-Due to its fabric base, PU leather offers a softer, more flexible feel, while both exhibit similar performance and utility characteristics.
+Due to its fabric base, PU leather offers a softer, more flexible feel.
+At the same time, both exhibit similar performance and utility characteristics.

 PU leather vs. PVC leather: PVC leather employs plasticizers, making it more flexible but less breathable and comfortable than PU leather.